Identify all the potential hazards in your workplace that require machine safeguarding and ensure they adhere to OSHA regulations.

 Requirements for Safeguards

-- Prevent contact: The safeguard must prevent hands, arms or any other part of a worker’s body from making contact with dangerous moving parts.
+- Prevent contact: The safeguard must prevent hands, arms or any other part of a worker’s body from contacting dangerous moving parts.

 - Be secure: Workers should not be able to easily remove or tamper with the safeguard.
 Guards and safety devices should be made of durable materials that will withstand normal use.
 They must be firmly secured to the machine where possible or secured elsewhere if attachment to the machine is not possible.